monkey-xyz/mias-portfolio/README.md

 # My Portfolio

 Our first experience for the second week coding a site from scratch, in particular this time being a portfolio that we can show our works through.
+This site was developed with the intent to be able to showcase a variety of projects we've worked on throughout the year and provide a description of the user.

 ## About the Project

 [My Portfolio](https://pldbrja.github.io/mias-portfolio/)

-Making this portfolio was much harder when trying to keep it to the general modern idea of what a portfolio would look like.
-It had to be able to host the personal information of the user, and include a few select works that could be updated easily or added to in the future.
+This portfolio is a static page, section navigation is handled through a list with links rather than with button press.
+The navigation is located to the top right on a desktop screen beside the name, which shifts to below the first heading on mobile / smaller screens.
+An image is placed underneath the header to separate the main content of the portfolio.

-As a result of this, I had initially had a Y2K-ish one where I did not attempt to bend too many visual features.
-After getting around halfway through, I chose to drop it in order to pursue something that was a bit more put together.
+All special effects applied on hover were handled through CSS transitions by use of the :hover selector on specific elements, rather than just applying them to every single piece of the page.

-Linear and easy to follow, but with an assortment of hover effects to enhance the feel of the page.
+UPDATE (4/15/22) - The placeholder projects have been replaced by images and links to homework / projects from class.
+Although stock images are no longer used, the credits at the bottom of the README will be kept in.

 ## Screenshots

 ![portfolio screenshot](./assets/images/sitess.jpg)

 ## Credits

 * [Placeholder Image](https://freesvg.org/graphic-placeholder)
 * [Hands Typing Stock Image](https://www.freeimageslive.co.uk/free_stock_image/twohandtypingjpg)
 * [Calculator Stock Image](https://www.stockvault.net/photo/194065/accounts)